Common Workers Compensation Claim Mistakes Many that are injured at work in Massachusetts are not familiar with the workers compensation Read More…

 Boston Brain Injury Lawyer

 Injuries to the brain can come from a variety of sources.
-Frequently it is a personal injury accident that causes brain injuries to innocent people.
+Frequently it is a personal injury accident that causes these injuries to innocent people.

-There are many different types as well as severities of brain injuries.
+There are many different types as well as severities of these serious injuries.
 They can range from mild (concussion), to severe, to even death.
-Regardless of the type or severity of the brain injury suffered, it should be taken very, very seriously.
+Regardless of the type or severity, a head injury should be taken very, very seriously.

-Many victims of brain injury have legal recourse against the individual or company responsible for causing their brain injury.
+Many victims have legal recourse against the individual or company responsible for causing their injury.

-That is because whomever negligently causes someone to suffer a brain injury can be held liable and ordered to financially compensate the victim for all losses he/she suffered.
+That is because whomever negligently causes someone to suffer a head injury can be held liable and ordered to financially compensate the victim for all losses he/she suffered.

 What Are Traumatic Brain Injuries?

 TBI’s are disruptions to the normal operations of the brain that can result from any blow, force, or impact to the head.
-They do not require significant trauma to the head as even a seemingly minor, mild impact to the head can bring on a TBI.
+They do not require significant trauma as even a seemingly minor, mild impact to the head can bring on a TBI.

-If you suspect you may have sustained a head injury or TBI seek immediate medical attention.
+If you suspect you may have sustained this type of injury, seek immediate medical attention.
 These injuries are only discovered and accurately diagnosed through specific neurological examinations, as well as through MRI testing.

-Brain injury victims often don’t know what their rights are, or what they are entitled to.
+Victims often don’t know what their rights are, or what they are entitled to.
 Getting legal help sooner rather than later is vital.
-Preserving necessary evidence and witnesses can make or break these types of injury claims.
+Preserving necessary evidence and witnesses can make or break these types of cases.

-The reason is that these cases unquestionably can be very complex.
+The reason is because these claims unquestionably can be very complex.
 They involve not only specialized areas of law, but specialized areas of medicine as well.

 Who Can Be Held Liable?

-Some parties and companies that can be held liable for negligently causing a brain injury to someone are:
+Some parties and companies that can be held liable for negligently caused brain injuries are: